LeoHalb/FyneForeground/README.md

 Android foreground services are the way to go for implementing long-running background tasks on Android, but they require a persistent notification and a Java/Kotlin implementation.
 This project shows how to wrap a Go HTTP server (`goservice.go`) inside a foreground service (`GoForegroundService.java`) and have a Fyne UI (`goactivity.go`) communicate with it over HTTP, allowing the timer to keep running even when the app is backgrounded.

-⚠️ For now, there's no prompt to allow the app to send notifications, leaving you with a higher chance that the Android OS will kill the app.
-You have to manually enable the permission in the settings. ⚠️
+~~For now, there's no prompt to allow the app to send notifications, leaving you with a higher chance that the Android OS will kill the app.
+You have to manually enable the permission in the settings.~~

 A more elaborate solution could involve using gRPC instead of HTTP, or even facilitating direct function calls from the Android activity to the service, but I couldn't figure out the latter yet...

+⚠️ Update: Using [this amazing library](https://github.com/AndroidGoLab/jni) it's possible to request the necessary permissions to post notifications from Go.
+It also allows for function calls from the activity to the service (and vice versa) without needing to go through HTTP.
+This is not implemented in the current code, but it's definitely something to explore in the future.
+I still can't figure direct, native function calls without havíng the app crash over the two conflicting cgo stacks...

 ## What is this for?